International Phonetic Alphabet

 Segments are transcribed by one or more IPA symbols of two basic types: letters and diacritics.
 For example, the sound of the English letter t may be transcribed in IPA with a single letter: [t], or with a letter plus diacritics: [t̺ʰ], depending on how precise one wishes to be.
+Similarly, the French letter t may be transcribed as either [t] or [t̻]: [t̺ʰ] and [t̻] are two different, though similar, sounds.
 Slashes are used to signal phonemic transcription; therefore, /t/ is more abstract than either [t̺ʰ] or [t̻] and might refer to either, depending on the context and language.

 Occasionally, letters or diacritics are added, removed, or modified by the International Phonetic Association.
 As of the most recent change in 2005, there are 107 segmental letters, an indefinitely large number of suprasegmental letters, 44 diacritics (not counting composites), and four extra-lexical prosodic marks in the IPA.
-Most of these are shown in the current IPA chart, posted below in this article and at the website of the IPA.
+These are illustrated in the current IPA chart, posted below in this article and on the International Phonetic Association's website.